 Opera Mariposa launch / Witches, Waifs & Wives

 Opera Mariposa was founded by best friends Jacqueline Ko and Robin Hahn (age 20) and Jacqueline’s sister Stephanie Ko (age 22).
-Our company launched with a lavishly costumed gala concert showcasing the great women of opera, and was greeted by critics as “a stroke of genius” (The Voice).
+The young company launched with a lavishly costumed gala concert showcasing the great women of opera, and was greeted as “a stroke of genius” (The Voice).

 Equity, Diversity & Inclusion

 Opera Mariposa recognizes that deep structural and systemic inequities exist in the performing arts world, and we must actively work to redress them.
-As part of this, we specifically encourage those from underrepresented and equity-seeking groups to apply.
-We should also note that while we are a disability-run company, we work with artists of all abilities and backgrounds.
+As part of this, we specifically encourage those from underrepresented and equity-seeking groups to apply for all available opportunities.
+We should also note that while we are a disability-run company, we are excited to work with artists of all abilities and backgrounds.

-As a disability-led and run company, Opera Mariposa is committed to the ongoing work of improving accessibility for our productions and programming.
-We are in the process of developing a new accessibility policy; meanwhile, if there is something that would enable you to more fully participate as an applicant, artist or an audience member, we encourage you to get in touch.
+As a disability-run company, Opera Mariposa is committed to the ongoing work of improving accessibility for our productions, programming and communications.
+We are in the process of developing a new accessibility policy; meanwhile, if you have questions or if there is something that would enable you to more fully participate as an applicant, artist or audience member, we always encourage you to get in touch.

 Health & Safety

 Our first priority will always be the safety and wellbeing of our artists, patrons and community members.
 You can read our current COVID-19 safety protocols here, and find our anti-harassment policy here.
 If you have any questions, concerns or suggestions for improvement, please don’t hesitate to get in touch.
-You can also reach out through our anonymous contact form here.
+If you have concerns you prefer to address privately, you can reach out through our anonymous contact form here.